aurianevez/CS50-Final-porject-Powercube-Tool/README.md

 1. You need to download an editor, I personaly use [Visual Studio Code](https://code.visualstudio.com/?wt.mc_id=DX_841432)

-2. You need to instal python3
+2. You need to install python3

-    On Windows :
+    On Windows:

     * Download the latest version of [Python3.x.x](https://www.python.org/downloads/) __make sur to tick the box ADD python 3.x.x to PATH__  befor you click on Install now!

-    * Once you have installed it, open the Command Prompt app (that is already in you computer, search it in the search bar :) ) type `python` and press enter - if the instalation worked you should see something like that :
+    * Once you have installed it, open the Command Prompt app (that is already in you computer, search it in the search bar :)
+    *type `python` and press enter - if the instalation worked you should see something like that :

         ```
         Python 3.8.5 (tags/v3.8.5:580fbb0, Jul 20 2020, 15:57:54) [MSC v.1924 64 bit (AMD64)] on win32
         Type "help" "copyright", "credits" or "license" for more information.
         ```

      * Still in the Command Prompt app press CTRL Z to exit python

-     * Still in the Command Prompt app make sure that pip is install - type `pyp -V` and press enter - if the instalation worked you should see something like that:
+     * Still in the Command Prompt app make sure that pip is install - type `pip -V` and press enter - if the instalation worked you should see something like that:

         ```
         pip 20.1.1 from C:\Program Files\WindowsApps\PythonSoftwareFoundation.Python.3.8_3.8.1520.0_x64__qbz5n2kfra8p0\lib\site-packages\pip (python 3.8)
         ```
+  3. You need to install sqlite3

+      On Windows:

+      * Go to the Sqlite [download page](https://www.sqlite.org/download.html):

+      * In the download page go to the Precompiled Binaries for Windows - Download the 32 or 64 bit - for SQLite version 3.x.x. depending on your computer. - it will download as a zip
+      * Go to your document folder on your computer - in Local Disck (C:) creat a new foler called sqlite and copy the element that are in the zip folder you juste downloaded.
+You should have: qlite3.def, sqlite3.dll and sqlite3.exe files.

+      * Now you need to att a PATH in the system environment.
+To do so, in your search bar search : Edit the system environement variables.
+Once it is open, click on environment variable button at the bottom of the tiny window - In system variables slect PATH and edit - click on new and write the path that you can copy from the folder file (C:\sqlite - to get it click in